 My first criminal brief in 2007 was for the Aboriginal Legal Service, where I was briefed to appear in a Children’s Court matter for a young male who was prosecuted for graffitiing a train.
 You will be pleased to know it was a great victory for me with the police withdrawing the charge.

-Now as much as I would like to say this was due to my brilliance, it was in fact because the witness, the sole witness, the wrong Court.
-But as I learned win is a win.
+Now as much as I would like to say this was due to my brilliance, it was in fact because the witness, the sole witness, went to the wrong Court.
+But as I learned, a win is a win.

 The coincidence though is this, my last trial brief at the Bar, almost 16 years to the day later, was also for the Aboriginal Legal Service, also for a young male, but this time for a young person charged with a crime at the very other end of the criminal spectrum.

 This time my client was 13 years and three months old when he was, along with a number of others, charged with murder, murdering a 15 year old boy.
 To describe it as a tragedy all around is an understatement.
-I found this case particularly difficult, partly because of the horrific circumstances of the case itself much of which was filmed, but largely because of the awful background that led my client to be involved in that matter in the first place.
+I found this case particularly difficult, partly because of the horrific circumstances of the case itself, some of which was filmed, but largely because of the awful background that led my client to be involved in that matter in the first place.

 I will not go into detail beyond simply saying it was the worst case of a dysfunctional family and failed State intervention that I have ever read.